 Make sure that your performance and attitude continue to be excellent once you have a made a decision to move on from your current job.
-Your relationship with your current manager and his or her opinion about your character, productivity and work habits will carry considerable weight as you apply for new positions.
+Your relationship with your current manager and their opinion about your character, productivity, and work habits will carry considerable weight as you apply for new positions.
 Companies are typically reluctant to let a star employee leave the organization, but won't hesitate to send a marginal worker packing if she seems discontent with her current position.

 Endeavor to develop a mentor-protégé relationship with your current manager.
 Seek her out for advice and engage her in discussions about your professional and career development.
 A manager who is invested in your career is more likely to support a transition out of your department.

 Be sure that you are just as careful about presenting your qualifications to hiring managers when applying for a job within the company as you would be when applying for an external job.
-Don't assume that internal staff knows about all your strengths and accomplishments in great detail.
-Itemize and document your credentials to make sure they understand that you are very well suited for the job.
-In addition, be sure to have references within the company who can attest to your skills.
+Don't assume that internal staff members know about all your strengths and accomplishments in great detail.
+Itemize and document your credentials to make sure they understand that you are very well suited to the job.
+Also, be sure to have references within the company who can attest to your skills.